Overview: Southwest Airlines Pet Policy

 Law Enforcement/Search and Rescue Dogs

-Southwest Airlines accepts animals that are trained to perform a specific duty such as bomb-sniffing, drug detection, search and rescue, etc. without charge (only when accompanied by their handlers on official business).
+Southwest Airlines accepts animals that are trained to perform a specific duty such as bomb-sniffing, drug detection, search, and rescue, etc. without charge (only when accompanied by their handlers on official business).
 Qualified handlers traveling with a trained dog must present a letter of mission as well as a certification for the animal.
 Regulations dictate that these animals must not obstruct the pathway in any way as there should be a clear route of escape in case of an emergency.
 Also, law enforcement/search and rescue animals are not allowed to occupy a seat or sit in a row designated as the emergency exit row.

 Southwest Airlines Policy Regarding Emotional Support Animals

 Southwest Airlines has a straight and simple policy regarding emotional support animals.
 All animals that travel with their owners for the sake of providing emotional support are accepted within the cabin of the aircraft.
-All emotional support animals will be allowed to fly nearly anywhere with their owner (with the exception of Jamaica).
+All emotional support animals will be allowed to fly nearly anywhere with their owners (with the exception of Jamaica).
 More on that note, no animals of any sort are allowed to travel to and fro from the country of Jamaica (due to country-specific policies).
 All passengers traveling with an emotional support animal must provide Southwest Employees with the proper documentation.

 To book a reservation for a small cat or dog call Southwest Airlines at 1-800-I-Fly-SWA (1-800-435-9792).
 Seats aren’t guaranteed for pets.
 Pets will be received on a first come first serve basis.
 That means that pets will be booked onto the flight until capacity has been reached.
 Typically, Southwest flights offer only limited space for pet carriers, so it’s crucial that customers make their reservations as soon as possible.
 All pet fees are collected at the ticket counter and are nonrefundable.
 If the fee is not used, it cannot be used for future travel plans.
 All individuals traveling with a cat or dog must check in their pet at the Southwest ticket counter.
 After their pet has been checked in, they can proceed to their flight.
 Individuals are encouraged to obtain their tickets online, the airport kiosk, curbside check-in, or the ticket counter.
 As per Southwest’s policies, they will not allow pets to travel with their owners.
 Furthermore, pets aren’t allowed to travel with unaccompanied minors or on international flights.